47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

 And everything is done!
-And now let's see how we can add more features to the Kotlin compiler through metaprogramming.
+And now let's see how we can add more features to the Kotlin compiler through metaprogramming with Arrow Meta.

 ---